Running u9fs on macOS

 You should then see one instance returned if you run

-launchctl list | grep u9fs
+launchctl list | grep u9fs,

 plus one instance with the name followed by a UUID for each active connection.